-Our research and fieldwork on Kherlen River and assessment of water transfer plans was supported in 2012-2016 by Whitley Fund for Nature, Conservation Leadership Programme, DIPA, WWF Amur Programme and others.
+Our research and fieldwork on Kherlen River and assessment of water transfers in 2012-2014 was supported by Whitley Fund for Nature, Conservation Leadership Programme, DIPA, WWF Amur Programme and others.
 Report preparation was made possible by Stockholm Environment Institute and the UNECE Convention on the Protection and Use of Transboundary Watercourses and International Lakes.
 Sincere thanks to all institutions who contributed to this long process.